Pronounced: My-e-lo-dys-plas-tic syn-dromes

 Many doctors will only perform an SCT on a patient that is aged 50 or younger.

-To help reduce your chances of getting MDS, take the following steps:
+To help reduce your chance of MDS:

 American Cancer Society

 Ableoff M, ed.
 Clinical Oncology.
 4th ed.
 Philadelphia, PA: Elsevier; 2005.